flexion/qpp-design-exercise/README.md

 For usability testing we used Windows 10's built in XBox App Game DVR "Game Bar" to capture screens and voiceover, with a small external boom microphone.

-For accessibility testing we tested manually after using IDI Web Accesibility Checker http://achecker.ca/checker/ for an initial, high level check against Section 508 and WCAG 2.0 AA guidelines.
+For accessibility testing we tested manually after using IDI Web Accesibility Checker: http://achecker.ca/checker/ for an initial, high level pass against Section 508 and WCAG 2.0 AA guidelines.

 ### Our Agile Dev Process

 ![Flexion Agile Dev Process](https://github.com/flexion/qpp-design-exercise/blob/master/project_assets/design-deliverables/flexion_agile_dev_nethodology_screen.png)

 ## Design Process Steps
 Below are the steps we would normally take to develop a user story.
-Because this is a demo constructed in an abbreviated time frame by a partial team, some of the steps are "stubs", listed so you can see where they fall in the process.
+Because this is a demo constructed in a shortened time frame by a partial team, some of the steps are "stubs," listed so you can see where they fall in the process.
 Links will take you to the artifacts that are associated with the step in the process.

-Also, each story goes through all of these process steps.
+Each story goes through all of these process steps.
 The number of user stories that go through the cycle together is a function of the maturity of the Scrum team.
 As we improve our processes, the size of each "batch" decreases while the value delivered each sprint increases.

 ### 1. Identify persona and epic or user story.

-The purpose of identifying personas and their epics and user stories is simply to understand the problems that need to be solved.
+The purpose of creating personas and their associated epics and user stories is simply to better understand the design problems that need to be solved and who we are solving them for.

 1. **Name and describe [the persona](https://github.com/flexion/qpp-design-exercise/blob/master/project_assets/design-deliverables/personas/QPP.Persona.-.Debra.pdf).**